 Anastasia Popova and Ardsley teammate Isha Brahmbahtt presented their work at ISEF last week.
 Congrats to both girls for their incredible work that won them a spot to present at the world’s largest venue for science projects.

-Hackley Girls Track & Field captured second place in the NYSAIS meet, let by by several individual event champions.
+Hackley Girls Track & Field captured second place in the NYSAIS meet, led by several individual event champions.
 Boys Track & Field finished fourth, just five points out of the top three, with several outstanding individual finsihes.
 Together, they concluded another outstanding season for HackleyTrack and Field.

 Hackley Softball and the Hackley Girls and Boys Lacrosse teams all delivered resounding victories in the semi-final round of the NYSAIS tournament on Monday, May 20, and advance to the Championship round on Wednesday, May 22 at Manhattanville College.
 Hackley Golf and Track & Field teams also have NYSAIS competitions on Wednesday.